abhideepd/urlShorteningServiceTinyUrl/README.md

-just a curiosity trip, nothing special here.
+just a curiosity trip to build a clone of tinyUrl, nothing special here.